Battle of Burao

-The Battle of Burao took place on 27 May 1988 during the Somaliland War of Independence, when forces of the Somali National Movement (SNM) launched a surprise attack on the city of Burao, a strategic location in northern Somalia.
+The Battle of Burao took place on 27 May 1988 during the Somaliland War of Independence, when forces of the Somali National Movement (SNM) launched a surprise attack on the city of Burao, a strategic location in central Somaliland.

 Background

 In the late 1980s, growing discontent with the regime of President Siad Barre, particularly among the Isaaq clan, led to increased support for the SNM.
 Seeking autonomy for the northern regions, the SNM initiated a series of offensives against government forces.

 The Battle

 On 27 May 1988, SNM forces, led by Col. Ahmed Mire Mohamed, commenced an assault on Burao.
 The attack was notable for its surprise element, with SNM fighters infiltrating the city under the cover of darkness.
 The operation began with evening prayers at Baliga Samatar Ahmed, where Col. Ahmed Mire addressed his troops, emphasizing the significance of their mission.

 The SNM fighters, including both men and women, advanced from Baliga Samatar Ahmed towards Burao.
 Despite encountering initial resistance from government forces, they managed to penetrate the city's defenses.
 The surprise and determination of the SNM forces led to the swift capture of key installations within the city.